History of ice hockey: Precursors

 British soldiers and immigrants to Canada and the United States brought their stick-and-ball games with them and played them on the ice and snow of winter.

 To Roch Carrier, ice hockey is the synthesis of all of these precursors:

 To while away their boredom and to stay in shape they [European colonial soldiers in North America] would play on the frozen rivers and lakes.
 The British [English] played bandy, the Scots played shinty and golf, the Irish, hurling, while the Dutch soldiers probably pursued ken jaegen.
 Curiosity led some to try lacrosse.
 Each group learned the game from the others.
 The most daring ventured to play on skates.

 All these contributions nourished a game that was evolving.
 Hockey was invented by all these people, all these cultures, all these individuals.
 Hockey is the conclusion of all these beginnings.

-A mid-1830s watercolour portrays New Brunswick lieutenant-governor Archibald Campbell and his family with British soldiers on skates playing a stick-on-ice sport.
+A mid-1830s watercolour portrays New Brunswick lieutenant-governor Sir Archibald Campbell and his family with British soldiers on skates playing a stick-on-ice sport.
 Captain R.G.A.
 Levinge, a British Army officer in New Brunswick during Campbell's time, wrote about "hockey on ice" on Chippewa Creek (a tributary of the Niagara River) in 1839.
-In 1843 another British Army officer in Kingston, Ontario, wrote, "Began to skate this year, improved quickly and had great fun at hockey on the ice."
+In 1843 another British Army officer in Kingston, Canada West, wrote, "Began to skate this year, improved quickly and had great fun at hockey on the ice."
 An 1859 Boston Evening Gazette article referred to an early game of hockey on ice in Halifax that year.
 An 1835 painting by John O'Toole depicts skaters with sticks and bung on a frozen stream in the American state of West Virginia, at that time still part of Virginia.